 A valid diagnosis code that directly relates to each drug prescribed that is over the four prescription limit (an International Classification of Diseases, Tenth Revision, Clinical Modification (ICD-10-CM, or its successor) literal description is not acceptable).

 The prescriber should use the Electronic Clinical Drug Inquiry (e-CDI) in his/her clinical assessment of the recipient’s disease state or medical condition and the current drug regimen before making a determination that more than four prescriptions per calendar month is required by the recipient.
-(Refer to Appendix D – Contact Information for details on how to access the e-CDI).
+(Refer to Section 37.5.4 for details on how to access the e-CDI).

 Printed statements without the prescribing practitioner’s signature, check-off boxes or stamped signatures are not acceptable documentation.